b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Contemporaries.md

 created: 2025-08-13
 ---
 # 🤼 Contemporaries
 In some accounts of the [[First Vision]], Joseph remarks that nobody believes his story.
 It's not clear to me how much effort he put into proliferating his experience.
-If he was met with resistance at every turn, that would diminish his drive to spread the word.
+If he was met with resistance at every turn, that would understandably diminish his drive to spread the word.
 I should expect some other folks to record what they heard Joseph say, even if it's with contempt.
 So what do Joseph's contemporaries have to say about the miraculous appearance?

 &nbsp;